Python Classes and Extensions of WDOM¶

 Append to Parent Node¶

-argument of constructor, newly generated elements will be
+By using parent argument of constructor, newly generated elements will be

 automatically appended to the parent node.